WORDS AND FASHION MAISIE DANIELS – PHOTOGRAPHY EVA PENTEL

 M.D: I’ll have to check it out!
 Would you say that art is a big part of your music?
 J.B: Yeah, massively.
 I love art; I almost enjoy going to galleries and exhibitions more than I do concerts.
 Even though that’s a sacrilegious thing to say- laughs.
 I find more inspiration outside of music these days.

 MD: When did this love for art and culture begin?
 JB: When I was a little kid really!
 I remember when I was 3 years old falling in love with Elvis, The Monkees and that kind of pop culture.
 The first thing I wanted to be as a kid was a pop artist.
 My first ‘big-break’ was when I was around the age of 7 and I had one of my drawings published in Smash Hits magazine.

 M.D: Laughs.
 That’s amazing- I used to love Smash Hits!
 What was it a drawing off?

 J.B: It was a really colourful scene from The Jungle Book.
 I was so excited to see it in that magazine and I won a box of Kinex.
 And it made me think, ‘hmm I can just create and get free stuff’, which is basically what I’ve been doing ever since- laughs.

-Joe wears suit and shirt SCOTCH&SODA; socks IETS FRANK; hat and shoes; ARTISTS OWN
+Joe wears suit and shirt SCOTCH&SODA; socks IETS FRANS; hat and shoes; ARTISTS OWN

 MD: When did you realise you wanted to be a singer-songwriter?